|Nutrition Facts (per serving)|

 How to Use the Rib Rub

 When you're ready to use the rub, be sure that the ribs are dry to the touch; use paper towels to wipe the ribs dry before applying the rub evenly and generously.
 As a general rule, the amount of rub that sticks to the meat is perfect; stop adding it once the spices begin to fall off.
 The dry rub is designed to be cooked slow and low (barbecued or smoked rather than grilled; high heat can burn the rub).
-While a smoker is preferred in Kansas City, use your preferred method to cook the ribs:
+While a smoker is preferred in Kansas City, you can also prepare the ribs on a charcoal grill, gas grill, or in the oven.

 When Should the Rub Be Added to the Ribs?

 Salt and sugar are the key ingredients in a good barbecue rib rub.
-If you leave the rub on ribs too long, the salt can actually begin to cure the meat and result in a "hammy" flavor.
-Rather than letting it sit for hours like a marinade or with other meats, dry rib rubs like this are best applied just before cooking—between 10 and 30 minutes is ideal.
-Although, it won't hurt to rub the ribs an hour in advance.
+Because the salt can actually begin to cure the meat and result in a "hammy" flavor if left on the ribs too long, dry rib rubs like this are best applied just before cooking—between 10 and 30 minutes is ideal, but an hour beforehand is fine.

 Is a Binder Like Oil or Mustard Necessary?

 What's the Difference Between Kansas City and Memphis Ribs?

 The two cities are famous for their barbecue ribs and both are delicious, but each takes a different approach.
 Kansas City ribs use a sweet rub with more spices, and many people enjoy them slathered in a Kansas City rib sauce that's also on the sweeter side.
 For Memphis-style ribs, the rub skips or significantly reduces the brown sugar.
 Instead of chili and garlic powders, it spices up the rub with more cayenne, and the preference is for a dry rib without sauce.